eriksalsborn/Death-Cause-Data-Viz-By-Country/README.md

 The visualization can be used to address the following questions:

-1. What are the most common death cause reasons by country?
+1. What are the most common causes of death by country?
-2. Are ther any correlation between geographihal place and type of deaths?
+2. Is there any correlation between geographical location and types of deaths?

 # Datasets

-The main dataset contains the death causes by all genders and by all age groups by country.
-Additionally, three smaller datasets containing information on country populations, coordinates, and continents were utilized.
+The primary dataset includes information on causes of death across all genders and age groups, categorized by country.
+Additionally, three supplementary datasets providing details on country populations, coordinates, and continents were employed.

-The main dataset was collected from: https://www.who.int/, the World Health Organization
+The main dataset was sourced from the World Health Organization (WHO) website: https://www.who.int/.